mikolajroszak/qsp-protocol-node/doc/node-operator.md

 * A password that you created for the keystore, we shall refer to it as `[MyEtherWallet password]`
 * A keystore file that allows you to access your account through MyEtherWallet, we shall refer to it as `[MyEtherWallet keystore file]`

-Now you can try to access your account through MyEtherWallet to read you address.
+Now you can try to access your account through MyEtherWallet to read your address.

 1. Click `Access My Wallet`
 1. Click `Software`